 HOW IS PRACTICE STRUCTURED IN THE USA?

-Most players can greatly improve due to the professional conditions and the incredible team spirit and are able to lay the foundation to become a pro player afterwards.
+Most players can rapidly see improvements in their performance due to the professional conditions and the incredible team spirit that are present.
+This helps them to lay the foundation to become a pro player afterwards.

 WHAT IS A SEASON LIKE AT COLLEGE?

 The main season starts in January and ends with the national championships in May.
 This means, you could play tournaments in Europe during summer break.
-The fall semester, on the other hand, is used for exhibition tournaments to keep playing throughout the year.
+The fall semester, on the other hand, is used for exhibition tournaments, so that you are able to keep playing throughout the year.

 Usually the teams play 5-7 tournaments during both fall and spring semester.
 In spring, depending on the strength of the team, the tournaments of the post-season are added (Conference, Regionals and Nationals).

 Golf | Florida International University